121st Annual Meeting

 8:00 am to 5:00 pm - Exhibitors in the Ballroom Pre-Function Area

-8:30 am to 10:00 am - Combined Opening Session and Business Session
+8:30 am to 10:00 am - Combined Opening Session and Business Session--Alexander Valley (all day)

 10:00 am to 2:00 pm - Spouse/Guest Tour (for those registered for the tour option) Meet in the hotel lobby